amrit-lal-singh/sinppet/README.md

-# Snppiet.Code
+### Snppiet.Code

-A fully functional Ray.so clone (a powerful tool for sharing code snippets) with additional features.
+A fully functional Ray.so clone (a powerful tool for sharing code snippets) with a lot of additional features.
 Share beautiful screenshots of your code on your social media platforms.

 ## Demo
 Link: https://sinppet-code.vercel.app/